Tools & More

 • The result card behaves as usual elsewhere.

-• By selecting the ‘Station Board’ tab, the departure/arrival monitor for a specific stop can be displayed.
+• By selecting the ‘Station Board’ tab, you can display the departure/arrival monitor for a specific stop.
 E.g. ‘Bern, Wankdorf Center’.
-All other functions behave in the same way as for ‘Journey Search’.
+All other functionalities behave in the same way as for ‘journey search’.

-• After the search, the result is displayed with the individual lines, their train/transport numbers, expected arrival/departure times, as well as possible delays.
+• After the search, the result is shown with the individual lines, their train/means of transport numbers and expected arrival and departure times, as well as possible delays.

 • Trip Info

-• The result shows the different stops during the journey.
+• The result shows you the different stops on the journey.

 API Explorer

-• Purpose: The API Explorer allows OJP 1.0 and 2.0 requests to be sent to our backend in XML format.
-It is thus functionally similar to the OJP demo app, but is limited to request types for OJP and a ‘purely textual’ view with XML questions and answers.
-Appropriate authentication is required (see also https://opentransportdata.swiss/cookbook/verwendung-der-api/).
+• Purpose: The API Explorer allows OJP 1.0 and 2.0 to be sent to our backend in XML format.
+It is therefore similar in function to the OJP demo app but is limited to the OJP request types and a ‘purely text’ view with XML questions and answers.
+Appropriate authentication is a prerequisite (see also Howto: Accessing our APIs with API keys).

 • Instructions: